 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2018-2019, 3,989 students took at least one online class at Mississippi State University.
-This is an increase from the 3,659 students who took online classes the previous year.
+In 2020-2021, 9,823 students took at least one online class at Mississippi State University.
+This is a decrease from the 20,306 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|